aadhil96/aadhil96.github.io/_posts/2025-10-21-benchmarking-llm-python-vs-go.md

 - Optimized standard library vs external dependencies
 - Predictable memory management vs dynamic allocation

-### Important Caveat: Sample Size

-> **Note**: These results are based on only 2 iterations.
-For production-grade benchmarking:
-> - Run **100+ iterations** to account for network variance
-> - Test across **different times of day** to capture load patterns
-> - Include **warm-up runs** to eliminate cold-start effects
-> - Consider **outlier removal** for network anomalies {: .prompt-info}

-With just 2 runs, Go's low variance (0.0021s) is impressive but needs validation at scale.
-Python's high variance (0.0988s) suggests inconsistency that would likely persist across larger sample sizes.

 ### When to Choose Python

 **Ideal for:**